IT19395906/simple-user-app/README.md

 - first create db.json file outside src folder  (this single file act as database)
 - add user data into json file
 - it is a lightweight and easy-to-use Node.js tool that simulates a RESTful API using a JSON file as the data source.
 With JSON Server, front-end developers can create mock APIs without the need to write complex server-side code
 - This mock API sends requests to an endpoint that will be provided.
 It responds to HTTP requests, and this makes it ideal for rapid development for front-end developers.
-JSON Server also enables developers to perform CRUD operations and saves data in JSON files.
+JSON Server also enables developers to perform operations and saves data in JSON files.

 **run json-server**